ShabanIrshad/MusicPlayer/README.md

    ### Playlist Manager :
    Playlist Manager here is to create playlist by specifying it's name in a textbox, you can create multiple playlist to add any songs in  these playlists. you need to select Playlist before adding songs to it multiple songs can be added to one single playlist.
 Here user can also play song on song-card by just clicking on the added song.

+   ### Toggle Theme Convertor :
+  You have functionality to change theme from dark to light and vise versa.